micapremat/clerk-todolist/README.md

 Search bar: When you type a note name you can filter your note.

 Filter icon: you can filter your tasks or order your tasks.

+IMPORTANT:
+If you are on the master branch the app uses localstorage to persist data.
+This one was the first solution If you are on the connect-with-api branch the app uses .Net api to persist data.
+In this case you will need to run the API locally.
+Here is the repository: https://github.com/micapremat/clerk-todolist-api

+To run this project you will need to clone the repository.
+Please use git clone <https code>